G-Hood/ECE-Handbook/README.md

 ## ECE Handbook
-Welcome to the ECE Handbook a comprehensive vault of notes for ECE Students, covering the curriculum and books used at Virginia Tech.
+Welcome to the ECE Handbook a comprehensive collection of notes and exercises for ECE Students, mainly covering the curriculum and books used at Virginia Tech.